-The presence and abundance of Diplodus juveniles varied greatly according to the marina investigated.
-With only 3 juveniles (of D. vulgaris) observed during the whole period of our study, the marina of Mèze was barely colonized by the juveniles of this genus in 2013-2014.
-The environmental conditions in this marina were apparently peculiar, since monthly temperatures during the study period were consistently at least 1°C higher in Mèze than in the 4 other sites investigated (see Fig. S1 in the Supplement).
-For many fish species, juvenile abundances strongly depend on water temperature, especially at the postlarval stage (e.g. Henderson & Seaby 1994, Félix-Hackradt et al. 2013).
-However, the juveniles of at least D. vulgaris, D. annularis and D. puntazzo usually settle successfully in environments with large differences in water temperature (18-29°C), salinity (18-39) and dissolved oxygen levels $(2.7-9.6 \text{ mg l}^{-1})$ (Vinagre et al. 2010).
+The presence and abundance of Diplodus juveniles varied greatly however according to the marina investigated.
+With only three juveniles (of D. vulgaris) observed during the whole period of our study, the marina of Mèze was barely colonized by the juveniles of this genus in 2013-14.
+The environmental conditions in this marina were apparently particular, since monthly temperatures during the study period were consistently at least 1°C higher in Mèze than in the four other sites investigated (Fig. S2).
+For many fish species, juvenile abundances strongly depend on water temperature, especially at the post-larval stage (e.g., Henderson & Seaby 1994, Félix-Hackradt et al. 2013).
+However, the juveniles of at least D. vulgaris, D. annularis and D. puntazzo usually settle successfully in environments with large differences in water temperature (18-29°C), salinities (18-39) and dissolved oxygen levels (2.7-9.6 mg.
+1-1) (Vinagre et al. 2010).
 Therefore, it is quite unlikely that the main reason for the absence of Diplodus juveniles in Mèze lies in its environmental conditions.
 Another explanation could lie in the fact that this marina is located within the Thau lagoon, which the post-larvae must cross before reaching the marina.
 Indeed, in the nearby lagoon of Salses-Leucate, in which the salinity and temperature conditions are very close to those observed in Thau (Ifremer 2012), a marked reduction in the abundance of D. sargus juveniles has been noted over recent decades (Pastor et al. 2013).
-This phenomenon was attributed either to the increasing collection of D. sargus larvae by the artificial constructions built at the entrance of the lagoon, or to an augmentation of local juvenile mortality rates due to the degradation of environmental conditions in the lagoon.
+This phenomenon was attributed either to the increasing collection of D. sargus larvae by the artificial constructions built at the entrance of the lagoon, or to an augmentation of local juvenile mortality rates due to the degradation of environmental conditions in it.
 All the channels connecting the Thau lagoon to the sea are artificial and the Mèze marina is located at ca. 4 km from the nearest marine entrance.
-Therefore, the hypotheses proposed to explain the decline of juvenile D. sargus in Salses-Leucate (Pastor et al. 2013) could also apply in Thau and explain the lack of juveniles of the Diplodus genus in the Mèze marina, which has no direct connection with the sea, where the breeding of the 4 species occurs (Harmelin-Vivien et al. 1995).
+Therefore, the hypotheses proposed to explain the decline of juvenile D. sargus in Salses-Leucate (Pastor et al. 2013) could also apply in Thau and explain the lack of juveniles of the Diplodus genus in the Mèze marina, which has no direct connection with the sea where the breeding of the four species occurs (Harmelin-Vivien et al. 1995).